 “We look for extraordinary young men and women of extraordinary promise, individuals who have the personality and drive to become the leaders of tomorrow,” says Norvell E. Brasch, executive director of the fellowship program.
 “The program is designed to fund the most creative dreams of our fellows with a minimum of restrictions.
 The world is their canvas and we let them tell us how they want to paint it.”

-Tags: Diana Shaghayegh Sepehri Hoffman-Mellon research grant Middle East Phillips Student Fellowship research research excellence South America student awards Thomas J. Wason Fellowship Program traditional medicine
+Tags: Diana Shaghayegh Sepehri Global perspectives Hoffman-Mellon research grant Middle East Phillips Student Fellowship research research excellence South America student awards Thomas J. Wason Fellowship Program traditional medicine